 If you will run Linux backup scripts on it, it will also need network access to the backed-up instances.

-If CPM backup agents will need to connect, they will need access to it (HTTPS) as well.
+If N2WS backup agents will need to connect, they will need access to it (HTTPS) as well.

-If backup scripts are enabled for a Linux backed-up instance, it will need to be able to get an inbound connection from the CPM Server.
+If backup scripts are enabled for a Linux backed-up instance, it will need to be able to get an inbound connection from the N2WS Server.

-If a Thin Backup Agent is used in a Windows backed-up instance, the agent will need outbound connectivity to the CPM Server.
+If a Thin Backup Agent is used in a Windows backed-up instance, the agent will need outbound connectivity to the N2WS Server.

 If the policy has backup scripts and they try to connect to the instance, they will fail, and the backup will have Backup Partially Successful status.